 Ownership and Usage Rights

-As stated in the previous section, you are giving Amazon the right to use your information by signing up for ABA.
+You give Amazon the right to use your information by signing up for ABA.

-Most of the information provided by Amazon in this tool is free.
+Amazon provides this information for free.
 As such, Amazon expects you to keep the information confidential unless otherwise stated.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 Is Amazon Brand Analytics Free?